Enhancing Network Failure Mitigation with Performance-Aware Ranking: Extended Evaluation

-\parae{Packet drop rates.} To evaluate {\sysname}'s sensitivity to packet drop rates we consider a failure pattern in which a T0~--~T1 link drops packets. \figref{fig:sensitivity:drop_rate} shows the relative difference between the 1p throughput when we take no action vs when we disable the link under different drop rates (in log-scale).
-We find the choice of the right decision to be bi-modal with a wide room for error: for all drop rates below $\sim 0.1\%$ it is better to take no action while beyond that point the best action is to disable the link.
-Furthermore, the penalty close to this transition point ($0.1\%$ drop rate) is rather small.
-Put differently, the error in the input packet loss rate has to be an order of magnitude in order for \sysname to make the wrong decision, an unlikely possibility in today's clouds.
+\parab{Packet drop rates.} We compare the relative difference between the 1p throughput of taking no action and disabling a link in a failure scenario where a T0~--~T1 link drops packets at different rates (\figref{fig:sensitivity}).
+We find the choice of the right decision to be bi-modal with a wide room for error.
+It is better to take no action for all the drop rates below $\sim 0.1\%$ while the best action is to disable the link beyond that point.
+Also, the penalty close to this transition point ($0.1\%$ drop rate) is rather small.
+In other words, the error in the input packet loss rate has to be an order of magnitude for \sysname to make the wrong decision, an unlikely possibility in today's clouds.

-\parae{Flow arrival rates.} \sysname is resilient to small errors in the input flow arrival rate (\figref{fig:sensitivity:arrival_rate}).
-To show this, we investigate how \sysname's decisions change with changing flow-arrival rates and under two different failure severities.
-We observe there are inflection points, outside of which the gap between the two decisions is significant which means \sysname will pick the best mitigation in most cases.
+\parab{Flow arrival rates.} We investigate how \sysname's decisions change under two failure severities and different flow arrival rates (\figref{fig:sensitivity}).
+We observe that the gap between the two decisions is significant outside of a few inflection points, which means \sysname will pick the best mitigation in most cases.

-To see this, take the example of low drop rates where the difference between disabling the link and taking no action initially increases as arrival rates increase (120~--~160 fps): if we disable the link congestion will increase.
-Once we pass $160$ fps if we bring the link down we will fully congest the network and the difference shrinks.
-This means \sysname has a wide margin of error: for medium and large rates the difference between the two actions is consistently significant (we will always pick the right action) and at lower rates the difference is very small (whichever action we pick results in the same impact).
-We observe a similar behavior under the high drop rate scenario.
+For instance, in the high drop rate scenario, disabling the link is better than taking no action for arrival rates ranging from 60 to 160 flows per second (fps).
+Taking no action is better once we pass 160 fps as bringing down the link causes network congestion.
+This means \sysname has a wide margin of error.
+At small and large arrival rates, the difference between the two actions is consistently large, which means \sysname would pick the right action.
+At medium arrival rates, the difference is very small, so whichever action \sysname picks results in almost the same impact.